ย ย

 LGBTQ+ celebrities and personalities have large followings.
 Most trends are influenced mainly by queer culture.
-However, thereโs more to the gay Philippines in store than these things.
+However, there’s more to the gay Philippines in store than these things.

 The country has had a long history as far as the LGBT community is concerned.
 As a matter of fact, practices with gender crossing already started long before the Spaniards colonized the Philippines.
 Babaylans, for instance, are the priestesses in native communities.
 While the role is usually given to women, even men who cross genders could be assigned with such a role.
-These men, who were called asog, were able to engage in homosexual relationships without the society judging them freely.
+These men, who were called asog, were able to engage in homosexual relationships without society judging them freely.

 The gay Philippines saw a sliver of light from oppression after World War II.
 In 1975, gay rights activist Justo Justo founded the Home of the Golden Gays to serve elderly gay men whose families cast them out.